platinum78/ds_hw02/README.md

 1. For warpless paths, run route-finding algorithm learned in class.
 2. For warpable paths,
-   * Find a forward path from the starting point to warping zone.
+   * Find a forward path from the starting point to the closest warping zone.
-   * Find a backward path from the exit point to warping zone.
+   * Find a backward path from the exit point to the closest warping zone.
    * Flip the backward path to make a forward path.
    * Merge two paths into one.
 3. Compare the warpless and warpable paths, and write one with shorter distance.